MichaelSoegaard/Flight_delay/README.md

 ![Date_delays](/img/day_of_month_delays.png)

 ***Are we more likely to experince delays at specific weekdays?***
 When we plot the different weekdays, we don't see much variation in the amount of delays realtive to each other.
-Tuesdays is the lowest with 12,3% of it's flight getting delayed and Thrusday is the higheste with 17,8 % of its' flights getting delayed.
+Tuesdays is the lowest with 12,3% of it's flight getting delayed and Thrusday is the higheste with 17,8 % of it's flights getting delayed.
 ![weekday delays](/img/weekday_delays.png)

 ***Is there a difference in the amount a delays based on the carrier?***